authormedia/mybooktable/readme.txt

 This version adds **many** new buy button options including Apple iBooks & Sony Reader

 == Changelog ==

+= 1.3.0 =
+* Added GetNoticed theme compatability
+* Added a fix for random 404 errors on book pages
+* Various tweaks and bug fixes

+= 1.2.9 =
+* New usability improvements to the backend interface
+* Sample Chapters now load in a new window or tab
+* Other tweaks and bug fixes

 = 1.2.8 =
 * Fixed a bug that was causing Genre, Author, and Series pages to not work properly with certain themes